Volunteer

 • Lifelong learning opportunities

-• Email updates and the bi-annual museum newsletter, “The Bailliewick”
+• Email updates and the annual museum newsletter (opt-in)

-• Invitations to special volunteer recognition events, including the annual Volunteer Week event
+• Invitations to special volunteer recognition events, including our annual volunteer appreciation event

 • Use of reference library (when available)